hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250925498v1-not-wrong-but-untrue-llm-overconfidence-in-document-based-queries.md

 ---
 layout: default
-title: Not Wrong, But Untrue: LLM Overconfidence in Document-Based Queries
+title: "Not Wrong, But Untrue: LLM Overconfidence in Document-Based Queries"
 ---

 # Not Wrong, But Untrue: LLM Overconfidence in Document-Based Queries